mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 system.bus.label
 ```

-JuliaGrid employs a non-ordered dictionary structure for label storage to optimize performance.
-If you need to retrieve labels in the order corresponding to the sequence of bus definitions, you can use the following code:
+JuliaGrid utilizes an unordered dictionary format for storing labels, which enhances performance.
+If the objective is to obtain labels in the same order as the bus definitions sequence, the subsequent code can be employed:
 ```@repl RetrieveLabels
-labelBus = collect(keys(sort(system.bus.label; byvalue = true)))
+label = collect(keys(sort(system.bus.label; byvalue = true)))
 ```
-A similar approach can be employed for branches and generators using `system.branch.label` and `system.generator.label` respectively.
+Subsequently, users can match these labels with bus voltages, powers, and currents associated with buses.
+These values can be computed through various analyses available in JuliaGrid.

+This approach can also be extended to branch and generator labels by making use of the variables present within the `PowerSystem` composite type, namely `system.branch.label` or `system.generator.label`.
+These variables facilitate obtaining sequences of labels associated with these particular components of the power system.

-Moreover, the `from` and `to` keywords are stored based on internally assigned numerical values linked to bus labels.
+Moreover, the `from` and `to` keywords associated with branches are stored based on internally assigned numerical values linked to bus labels.
 These values are stored in the variable:
 ```@repl RetrieveLabels
 [system.branch.layout.from system.branch.layout.to]
 ```
 To recover the original `from` and `to` labels, you can utilize the following method:
 ```@repl RetrieveLabels
-[labelBus[system.branch.layout.from] labelBus[system.branch.layout.to]]
+[label[system.branch.layout.from] label[system.branch.layout.to]]
 ```

-Similarly, the `bus` keyword is saved based on internally assigned numerical values corresponding to bus labels and can be accessed using:
+Similarly, the `bus` keywords related to generators are saved based on internally assigned numerical values corresponding to bus labels and can be accessed using:
 ```@repl RetrieveLabels
 system.generator.layout.bus
 ```
-To obtain the original labels of the `bus` keyword, you can use the following code:
+To recover the original `bus` labels, you can utilize the following method:
 ```@repl RetrieveLabels
-labelBus[system.generator.layout.bus]
+label[system.generator.layout.bus]
 ```

 ---